scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 ![](./fig/tablepage_view.png)

-For all visualization options, statistics and metadata are displayed below the drop-down menus on the left side of the page.
+For all visualization options, statistics and metadata for the chosen fields are displayed below the drop-down menus on the left side of the page.

-**Insert figure here**

 ### Overview of variable options